willhunt914/PIDBOX/README.md

 ![PIDBOX#3](https://github.com/willhunt914/PIDBOX/assets/112961434/cd20c6a7-7a55-4461-ada8-b235ba777d57)

-Our first CAD problem came when the original axel design didn't work beacuse the way to attatch the axle to the chamber was through screw holes which interuppted the movement of the ball which stopped us from getting good readings.
+Our first problem with cad was that screw holes in the bottom would slow the ball down and would not let it balance.
 ### Solution #1

 Our solution was...

 ![Screenshot 2023-05-22 093548](https://github.com/willhunt914/PIDBOX/assets/112961434/e1c62af7-ee5a-4057-9c3b-59204c726199)

-Moving where the axle was connected on the chamber from the bottom to the sides so it had more stability and didn't interupt ball movements.
+Moving the screws from the bottom to the side of the chamber so that the screws don't get in the way.

 ### Problem 2

 <img src="https://github.com/willhunt914/PIDBOX/assets/112961434/d3b54ae3-1375-4a07-a4a5-2d41a0973268" alt="Old Wire" width="500" height="600">

-Our original wire bent and twisted which made the PID very hard to balance and led to bad readings.
+Our original wire bent and twisted which made it very hard to get constant readings.

 ### Solution 2
 <img src="https://github.com/willhunt914/PIDBOX/assets/112961434/c6d6ecbf-95f3-44d2-9823-a3ff049083af" alt="new wire" width="500" height="600">